 Folic acid is the primary supplement for treating problems such as B-vitamin deficiency, reducing the occurrence of neural tube defects and lowering homocysteine levels.

 Folic acid is so effective that its addition to wheat flour is compulsory in Canada, Australia, the United States, and many other countries.
 However, proper metabolizing of folic acid is the major problem as most people don’t metabolize it fully, whether from alcohol blocking it, an interfering pharmaceutical medicine or from low MTHFR activity.
-Folic acid accumulating in the blood can potentially result in dangerous condition referred to as “unmetabolized folic acid” (UMFA).
+Folic acid accumulating in the blood can potentially result in a dangerous condition referred to as “unmetabolized folic acid” (UMFA).

 The solution: L-Methylfolate

 In addition to limiting your daily intake of fortified wheat flour, you should replace any folic acid supplements with the active form – L-Methylfolate or 5-MTHF.
-It bypasses MTHFR defects and is helpful in reducing homocysteine concentrations, as well as increasing plasma folate levels.
+It bypasses MTHFR defects and is helpful in reducing homocysteine concentrations, as well as increased plasma folate levels.